Free Shipping on all orders over $150

 Progesterone

 The sex hormone progesterone is also important to the brain.
-Often called ‘Nature’s Valium’ our progesterone levels decrease quite abruptly several years before estrogen levels begin to alter.
+Often called ‘Nature’s Valium’ our progesterone levels decrease quite abruptly several years before estradiol levels begin to alter.
 Progesterone helps the function of Gaba Amino Butyric Acid (GABA), a neurotransmitter in the central nervous system, which produces a calming effect.
 Lower levels of progesterone can impair its function leading to poor sleep, anxiety and mood swings.

 The brain is a complex organ and a multitude of neurotransmitters and hormones are part of its signalling process so as our hormones fluctuate and diminish during menopause our brain scrambles to keep up.
 One of the reasons for menopausal symptoms is that it can’t always do so immediately.